tedeuxx/tadeumendonca-io/README.md

 ## Overview

 This project is designed to manage the AWS infrastructure related to my personal domain using Terraform.
-It serves as a showcase for my skills as a Cloud Application Architect, allowing me to demonstrate the practical applications of my everyday work in a professional and personal context.
+It serves as a showcase for my skills as a Senior Cloud Application Architect working at Amazon Web Services Professional Services since Jan/2021, allowing me to demonstrate the practical applications of my everyday work in a professional and personal context.

 ## Purpose